Castlevania

 In the first Castlevania game, after being vanquished by Christopher Belmont a century ago, Dracula was resurrected, calling Simon Belmont to his family duty of destroying Dracula.
 This cycle would be repeated in many subsequent Castlevania games, Dracula’s revival would prompt a new Vampire Hunter to step up and fulfil the Belmont destiny.
 This ability is replicated in the OCG by giving Vampire Lord the effect to Special Summon itself from the graveyard during the player’s next Standby Phase after being destroyed by an opponent’s effect.

-Vampire Genesis debut in the OCG with the release of Structure Deck: Zombie Madness.
+Vampire Genesis debuted in the OCG with the release of Structure Deck: Zombie Madness.
 Throughout the Castlevania series, Dracula takes on multiple forms, depleting his health in the first form would cause him to transform to the second form.
 This transformation is replicated in OCG by requiring Vampire Lord to be banished for the Special Summon of Vampire Genesis.

 The design of Vampire Lord and Vampire Genesis bears a resemblance to Dracula from Castlevania: Rondo of Blood.